 Chargers are those ‘things’ that you put under your dinner plates.
 They can be made of wood, or concrete or just about any material.
-You can find them in our shop (for 30% off right now), at Michaels, Pier 1, Amazon and more.
+You can find them at Michaels, Pier 1, Amazon and more.

 I like to collect mine over time.
 One set here, another there.
 The ones I’ve used here are from Pier 1 and were a gift from Dean for my 40th birthday.
 (Yes, I ask for house things as gifts all the time.
 I’m weird like that.)

 If you collect chargers over time, you can take advantage of sales.
 The reason to keep a few sets of chargers is so that even if you have only one set of dinnerware, you can change up the look by switching out the chargers.

 The other thing I like to collect over time is cloth napkins.
 Again, switching these out can completely change the look of a table setting and they can be found on sale all the time.
 Some of my favorite napkin sets are actually from Indigo!

 A trick for making your napkins look fancier is to layer them.
 I like to layer a patterned napkin over a plain colored napkin and pull them through a napkin ring.
 This eliminates the need to worry about too much ironing or pressing out wrinkles too!

 One of my favorite ways to get a pretty table setting looking fancy with minimal effort is to layer the plates and other dishes.

 Here I’ve layered my beaded white dishes with my grandmother’s gold-rimmed china and some fun Rae Dunn pottery.

 If you can, keep a centerpiece on the table all the time.
 That’s one way to make a table feel fancy, even on weeknights.
 If you can’t leave one out all the time, make a simple one by weaving a seasonal garland with some faux fruit, or throw a bunch of grocery store flowers in a vase for whatever occasion you’re celebrating.